Foreign Currency Exchange Limited (“FCE” or “We”) is committed to protecting your personal privacy.

 - Continue our efforts to keep our website safe and secure; and

 - Make suggestions and recommendations to you and other users of our site about goods or services that may interest you or them.

-In addition, we may disclose your personal information to third parties:
+We may disclose your personal information to third parties under the following circumstances: